Miguel Maysonet

 Miguel Maysonet (born December 13, 1989) is a former American football running back.
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2013.
 He played college football at Stony Brook.

-Early years
+Early life

 He attended Riverhead High School.
 He was named 2009 New York State Gatorade Player of the Year.
 He won the 2008 Hansen Award in which names the top football player in Suffolk County.